openlawteam/tribute-contracts/docs/core/DaoRegistry.md

 The DaoRegisrty.sol contract tracks the state of the DAO for 1) Adapter access, 2) State of Proposals, 3) Membership status, 4) Bank balances for the DAO and members.
 For an Adapater to be used it must be registered to DaoRegistry.sol.

 `enum DaoState {CREATION, READY}` CREATION  = the DAO has been deployed via `initializeDao`, but is not ready to be used.
 READY = the function `finalizeDao` has been called by the deployer is now ready to be used.
+Once the DaoState = `READY` then the only way to add additional Adapters is to via the proposal process.

+`enum MemberFlag {EXISTS, JAILED}` = `EXISTS` is true if a member or a proposal exists. `JAILED` is true if a member has been jailed by the DAO.
+A member will then not be able to particpate in DAO.

+` enum ProposalFlag {EXISTS, SPONSORED, PROCESSED}` = `EXISTS` true if a proposal has been been submitted. `SPONSORED` is true if a Submitted proposal has been Sponsored by an existing Member.

+`enum AclFlag {
+    ADD_ADAPTER,
+    REMOVE_ADAPTER,
+    JAIL_MEMBER,
+    UNJAIL_MEMBER,
+    SUBMIT_PROPOSAL,
+    SPONSOR_PROPOSAL,
+    PROCESS_PROPOSAL,
+    UPDATE_DELEGATE_KEY,
+    SET_CONFIGURATION,
+    ADD_EXTENSION,
+    REMOVE_EXTENSION,
+    NEW_MEMBER
+}`

+  `ADD_ADAPTER` - true if an adapter has been added to the DAO.
+  `REMOVE_ADAPTER` -  true if an adapter has been removed from the DAO.
+  `JAIL_MEMBER` - true, if a DAO adapter is registered to `DaoRegistry.sol` and can call `jailMember`.
+  `UNJAIL_MEMBER` - true, if a DAO adapter is registered to `DaoRegistry.sol` and can call `unjailMember `SUBMIT_PROPOSAL` -  true, if a DAO adapter is registered to the DAO and can call `submitProposal`.
+  `SPONSOR_PROPOSAL` - true, if a DAO adapter is registered to the DAO and can call `sponsorProposal` function.
+  `PROCESS_PROPOSAL` true, if a DAO adapter is registered to the DAO and can call `processProposal` function.
+   `UPDATE_DELEGATE_KEY` - true, if a member has delegated their voting rights to another ETH address.
+   `SET_CONFIGURATION` - true, if a key/value has been setup to `DaoRegistry.sol`.
+   `ADD_EXTENSION` - true, if a DAO adapter is registered to the DAO and can call `addExtension` `REMOVE_EXTENSION` - true, if a DAO adapter is registered to the DAO and can call `removeExtension` `NEW_MEMBER` - true, if a DAO adapter is registered to the DAO and can call `potentialNewMember`

 **Events**